 - The Vet Tech curriculum includes an externship in an animal care facility in or around Pomona

-- Graduates are prepared to take the California Registered Veterinary Technician State Board Examination*
+- Graduates are prepared to take the Veterinary Technician National Exam and the California Registered Veterinary Technician State Board Examination*

 A hands-on Vet Tech program right here in Pomona